divicomp/potto_applications/benchmarks/README.md

 ## Microbenchmarks

-We design two microbenchmarks to compare Potto with [Teg](https://github.com/ChezJrk/Teg) erms of compile time (time to calculate the derivative), evaluation time, total time (both compilation and evaluation), and code size.
+We design two microbenchmarks to compare Potto with [Teg](https://github.com/ChezJrk/Teg).
+We compare compile time (time to calculate the derivative), runtime, total time (both compilation and runtime), and code size.

 ### Increasing the number of parametric discontinuities

-To study the scalability of Potto and Teg in terms of the number of parametric discontinuities that are differentiated.
-We design programs that generate expressions evaluating increasing numbers of Heavisides multiplied by a fixed function, which contains increasing numberss of Dirac deltas in derivative.
+We study how the performance of Potto and Teg scale as we increase the number of differentiated parametric discontinuities.
+To do this, we increase the numbers of conditionals added together.
+This results in an increasing numbers of Dirac deltas in derivative.

 See `run_potto_heaviside_microbenchmark` in `potto_microbenchmarks.py` and `run_teg_heaviside_microbenchmark` in `teg_microbenchmarks.py` for Potto and Teg implementations of the benchmark, respectively.